exasol/notebook-connector/doc/developer_guide/developer-guide.rst

       pytest tests/ui/*.py --solara-update-snapshots

    This will overwrite existing snapshots with new ones generated during the test.
-Make sure to review the changes before committing them to version control to avoid unintended updates.